 Many nonprofit organizations hold back a sizeable chunk of their marketing budget for fundraising season.
 Allocating 30-35% is reasonable since donation rates are much higher in the last quarter.
 This can help your organization make the most of donor generosity at this time of year.

-Not sure how to approach fundraising season?
+Not sure how to approach this season?
 Don’t panic if you don’t have a plan in place.
 We’ll walk you through how to maximize donations.

 Not sure how to make the most of your year-end fundraising drive?
 Use these tips to guide your efforts.

-To get the most from nonprofit fundraising season, look at it from a campaign perspective.
+To get the most from the holiday season, look at it from a campaign perspective.
 This can help your organization plan ahead and take advantage of the giving spike.